 She also loves that it’s in a good position, with a nice aspect and that it is relatively quiet, for its central location.

-The offer was referred to Melissa by the NSW Nurses and Midwives Association, but you can also find out more information and apply through our partners
+The opportunity was referred to Melissa by the NSW Nurses and Midwives Association, but you can also find out more information and apply through our partners

 * Name has been changed for privacy reasons.

-The investments included are accurate as at 31 March 2021.
+These investments are accurate as at February 2022.